osmanaygun/osmanaygun/README.md

-- 📫 Reach me through: osmanaygun@solarvis.co or osmanaygun2012@gmail.com
+- 📫 Reach me through: osmanaygun2012@gmail.com

 <!---
 osmanaygun/osmanaygun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.